Ol1ver0413/Ol1ver0413/README.md

-## Hi there 👋
+## Hi 👋, I'm Oliver Lin

 <!--
 **Ol1ver0413/Ol1ver0413** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

+Here are some ideas to get you started:
 -->
-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
 - 🌱 I’m currently learning Multi-Agent Systems, Retrieval-Augmented Generation, Reinforcement Learning, and LLM fine-tuning.
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...